-For HDB flats, the highest rents are found for 4- and 5-room flats in areas like Bishan, Bukit Merah, Central, Clementi, Kallang/ Whampoa, Queenstown, and Toa Payoh – the median rental rate in Q3 2022 for a 5-room flat in Queenstown is $3,600.
-For private properties, non-landed private properties in the Rest of Central Region (RCR) command top dollar.
+For HDB flats, the highest rents are found for 4- and 5-room flats in areas like Bishan, Bukit Merah, Central, Clementi, Kallang/ Whampoa, Queenstown, and Toa Payoh – the median rental rate in Q4 2022 for a 5-room flat in Queenstown was $4,200.

 6. Rightsize Your Home

-Finally, if there is no way you can continue to service your loan and/or you feel that you are overleveraged and want to ‘correct; it, you can sell your property and buy a smaller and/or more affordable one.
+Finally, if there is no way you can continue to service your loan and/or you feel that you are overleveraged and want to ‘correct’ it, you can sell your property and buy a smaller, more affordable one.